 In his book, Who: The A Method for Hiring, Geoff Smart says, “The average hiring mistake costs fifteen times an employee’s base salary in hard costs and productivity loss.”
 Fifteen times.

-In his estimation, the difference between a superior hire and a below-average one is the difference between a subjective decision and an objective hiring process.
+In his estimation, the difference between a superior hire and a below average one is the difference between a subjective decision and an objective hiring process.
 Short version: don’t hire from your gut.
 Sound familiar?

 Try it out.
 I can’t guarantee that if you follow these four steps, you’ll win every time when it comes to hiring.
-But I can tell you you’ll win more than you lose.
+But I can tell you that you’ll win more than you lose.